Updates

 Anchoring

 Anchoring can be a practice, tool or ritual that can bring us into a specific state.
+This can be helpful when transitioning between activities.
 For example, es specific scent, drink, mudra or meditation can be used to get us into a productive mindset before starting a task.

 Trust